 This project will identify best management practices for rootstock selection, canopy management and crop load.
 This will ensure optimal tree growth and consistent fruit size and quality from the early years of production.

-- Premium Fruit and Vital Vegetables (2007 - 2013) - These projects focused mainly on whole woody plants (stone and pome fruits) and vegetable (brassicae, lettuce and tomatoes) responses to environmental stresses, such as lack of water and nutrients, with particular emphasis on resulting produce quality.
+- Premium Fruit and Vital Vegetables (2007 - 2013.
+Agriculture Victoria) - These projects focused mainly on whole woody plants (stone and pome fruits) and vegetable (brassicae, lettuce and tomatoes) responses to environmental stresses, such as lack of water and nutrients, with particular emphasis on resulting produce quality.
 The projects aimed to understand and consequently manipulate plant physiology to ameliorate produce quality along the entire production chain as well as increase sustainability by optimizing inputs.
 The Premium Fruit project also focused on correlating and modeling external inputs (especially water) effect on sugar and antioxidants accumulation.